-- If you say ‘No’ to something, make sure you provide valid reason for it.
+- If you say ‘No’ to something, make sure you provide a valid reason for it.

 - Learn how to deal with angry customers.

 When leaders lose sight of their goals, they tend to lose their drive.
-End result – indifferent behaviour, giving up rather easily, wasting time on unnecessary and unproductive pursuits.
+The end results – indifference, giving up rather easily, wasting time on unnecessary and unproductive pursuits.

-Emotionally intelligent people never fails to see the bigger picture.
-That is what drives them even at the face of adversities.
-So, as a leader it is crucial that you stay connected to your goals.
+Emotionally intelligent people never fail to see the bigger picture.
+That is what drives them even in the face of adversities.
+So, as a leader, it is crucial that you stay connected to your goals.

 Here are a few tips to help you stay connected to your purpose: